particle-iot/docs/src/content/tutorials/device-cloud/cloud-api.md

 ### List devices

 The first API we'll use is the [List Devices](/reference/device-cloud/api/#list-devices).
-This is very easy to use as it's a GET operation (get data from the API) with no parameters.
+This is easy to use as it's a GET operation (get data from the API) with no parameters.
 There's also an authentication token used behind the scenes, which will cover shortly.

 The Particle Cloud API mostly returns [JSON](/tutorials/device-os/json/), which is text-based structured data that is both machine-readable and human-readable.
 The link is to a tutorial if you need to come up to speed on the basics of JSON.